About Oregon Ballet Theatre School

 Oregon Ballet Theatre School is the official training ground of Oregon Ballet Theatre.
 Students receive exemplary training from our world-class faculty, emphasizing pure classical technique.
 This experience is enhanced by invaluable opportunities to perform in fully staged productions at Keller Auditorium, alongside the professional dancers of Oregon Ballet Theatre.
 Exclusive performance opportunities this season include George Balanchine’s The Nutcracker® and The Sleeping Beauty.

 OBT School offers two convenient studio locations to provide excellent dance instruction across the Portland metro area.
 Learn more about our studios by clicking on a location below:

-Click here for Adult Workshops and Adult Drop-In classes.
+Click here for Adult Workshops.